robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 #### Note: Be sure step 6a is running
 <br/>

-1. Right click on the client/5c-react-app-wi-api folder (note: client folder not server)
+1. Right click on the client/5c-react-app-wi-api folder
+####  Note: client folder NOT server folder
 2. Click Open in Integrated Terminal, then

 ![FRApps-Clone-61](images/fr0103-FRApps-Clone-61.png "FRApps-Clone-61")